moms-spaghetti/react_country_capital_weather/README.md

 Will require a valid API key from [https://openweathermap.org/]

-Create a .env file in the root directory
+Create an .env file in the root directory

 Add the line:
   REACT_APP_APIKEY=